breinerm/Random-Hacks/README.md

 # Google-App-Scripts

-Repository of some useful scripts I've written in G-Suite
+Repository of some useful Google App Scripts I've written